svenseeberg/data-diode/README.md

 occured, the total amount of transferred KB, and the progress (percentage) of the current file transfer.

-This project also includes a program to download OpenBSD packages with their dependencies for transferral through the diode.
-They can then be served from a webserver in the internal network.

 ## Speed
 The speed of the diode is mostly limited by the UART devices.
 With cheap USB UART adapters, a data rate of about 20KB/s can be achieved.
 This is